Protection and Martyrdom

-God does promise protection and does protect, but we also see some saints being martyred.
-This can appear as a difficult question to answer and an apparent contradiction, but let us look at the Bible.
+God promises protection to His children and He does fulfill His promise.
+But some wonder why should certain saints face martyrdom?
+This can appear as a difficult question to answer and an apparent contradiction, but let us find the answer in God’s Word.
 The prophet David declares:

 “If it had not been the Lord who was on our side,” let Israel now say—“If it had not been the Lord who was on our side, when men rose up against us, then they would have swallowed us alive, when their wrath was kindled against us; then the waters would have overwhelmed us, the stream would have gone over our soul; then the swollen waters would have gone over our soul.”
 Blessed be the Lord, who has not given us as prey to their teeth.
 Our soul has escaped as a bird from the snare of the fowlers; the snare is broken, and we have escaped.
 Our help is in the name of the Lord, who made heaven and earth” (Psalm 124).

-Through eternity, those who have been martyred for God will be honored greatly because they followed the example of their Master who gave His life for them.
+Through eternity, those who have experienced martyrdom for God will be honored greatly above others because they followed the example of their Master who gave His life for them.
 For this reason Jesus gave us the hope saying, “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven… Rejoice and be exceedingly glad, for great is your reward in heaven, for so they persecuted the prophets who were before you” (Matthew 5:10-12).

 In His service,